-Many of us have text messages going back a decade.
-And some of these will be precious: messages from long-lost friends or loved ones who've passed away, or important information you are likely to need again.
-It's comforting to know they are there and that should you need to access them again, a quick search on your iPhone should bring them up.
+Many of us have text messages on our phones going back a decade.
+And some of these will be precious: messages from long-lost friends or loved ones who've passed away, or important information we're likely to need again.
+It's comforting to know they are there and that should we need to access them again, a quick search on our iPhones should bring them up.

-Here are five ways to retrieve deleted texts on iPhone, all of which are covered in detail below:
+Here are five ways to retrieve deleted texts on iPhone:

 - Retrieve from an iCloud backup